pkuxchen/JAMAJni-old/README.md

 Running the tests
 -----------------
 For testing, enter test directory and execute “make” .
 If you want to clean testing results and all class files, type "make clean".
+There are four test files.
+The "JAMAjniTest.java" will test all the methods in JAMAJni package and report the errors.
+The "JAMAExamples.java" will provide specific examples for basic linear algebra operations.
+It can clearly show you how to use methods defined in JAMAJni.
+If you are interested in how to use functions in blas and lapack library to do matrix operations, the "JAMAJniExamplesCBLAS.java" and "JAMAJniExamplesLAPACKE.java" will give you specific examples.
+However, it is not necessary to go into blas and lapack if you just want to use JAMAJni to do some operations.

 Notes
 ---------